versioned/versioned-api/README.md

   swagger_util.parametersToSchema

 * Put space_id in header instead of in path?

-* Readable schema should have id instead of "underscore_id"

 * compact([]) should return [].
 Just make sure objects compacts out empty arrays